gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 ## Vue Remark plugin

 With Gridsome 0.7 follows a new plugin called [@gridsome/vue-remark](/plugins/@gridsome/vue-remark).
 It let you add Vue Components to Markdown files.
 This is perfect for Documentation, Design Systems, or portfolio websites.
-It's a Vue alternative to [MDX](https://mdxjs.com/) that is very popular for React.
+It's an Vue / Gridsome alternative to [MDX](https://mdxjs.com/).

 Here is an quick overview of how it works: